Brain Abscess in Children

 - Decreased movement in the arms or legs (paralysis or weakness)

 The symptoms of a brain abscess can be like other health problems.
-Make sure your child sees his or her healthcare provider right away for a diagnosis.
+Make sure your child sees their healthcare provider right away for a diagnosis.

 How is a brain abscess diagnosed in a child?

 Your child's healthcare provider will ask about your child's symptoms and health history.
-He or she will do a physical exam.
+They will do a physical exam.
 The exam will include measuring your child’s head.
 The healthcare provider will compare that measurement with numbers that range from normal to abnormal.

 - Blood tests.
 These are to check for infection and other problems.